 Since 1 January 2010, a squeeze-out mechanism for public corporations was incorporated in the Corporations Law.
 Although not yet fully tested, we can anticipate that the cumbersome mechanism provided for in the law may significantly limit its use.
 To implement the squeeze-out, is necessary that the by-laws of the company include a special provision allowing the squeeze out and such mechanism will be applicable only to the shares acquired by the shareholders after such special by-laws provision was in effect.
-The squeeze-out is triggered only when the controlling shareholder reaches a shareholding in excess of 95 per cent through a tender offer for 100 per cent of the shares of the company, provided that through such tender offer the controlling shareholder acquired at least 15 per cent of the shares of the company.

-If the requisite condition is met, within 15 days following the end of the 30-day term for exercising the right to withdraw from the company explained in question 8, the controlling shareholder shall communicate its decision to squeeze out the minority shareholders by certified email to each shareholder and shall publish a prominent note in a nationally circulated newspaper and on the company's web site.
+The squeeze-out is triggered only when the controlling shareholder reaches a shareholding If the requisite condition is met, within 15 days following the end of the 30-day term for exercising the right to withdraw from the company explained in question 8, the controlling shareholder shall communicate its decision to squeeze out the minority shareholders by registered mail to each shareholder and shall publish a prominent note in a nationally circulated newspaper and on the company's website.
 The controlling shareholder shall pay the price of the shares of the shareholders squeezed out 15 days after the communication of the decision to buy out the minority shareholders and within such time, the shares will be registered under the name of the controlling shareholder.